 Today on Home & Family

 Actor, singer, and songwriter Jesse McCartney is back on the scene with a fresh new sound.
-Today, he performs his latest single "Superbad" off his forthcoming album "In Technicolor," which is set to drop this July.
+Today, he performs his latest single "Superbad" off his album titled "In Technicolor."
 Jesse also discusses lending his songwriting skills to Britain's "The X Factor" winner Leona Lewis' hit "Bleeding Love."
 Plus, he explains why he credits Lori Loughlin for giving him his big break as a teen actor on the WB series "Summerland."

 Jesse's new single "Superbad" is available on iTunes today.
 Follow him on Twitter @jessemccartney.

 Chef Curtis Aikens educates us on alarming diabetes statistics and how people with the disease can make wiser decisions in the kitchen.
 He stresses the importance of portion control to keep consumption in check.
 Today, Curtis makes a healthy recipe for fried chicken, careful to wear gloves or wash his hands to avoid bacterial contamination.
 Then, he mixes a green salad with homemade dressing.

 They say misery loves company, so Nicole Murphy is enjoying bonding with her cast mates on "Hollywood Exes" as they recover from high profile breakups from celebrity husbands.
 She discusses what newest co-star Shanna Moakler brings to the table.
 Plus, Nicole is all smiles about co-parenting her five children with Eddie Murphy and moving on with fiance Michael Strahan.